Literary reading by Taqralik Partridge, spoken word poet and writer

 As part of Musagetes’ Thread Residency program, Partridge’s curated exhibition of photographs, Qautamaat, opened at the Art Gallery of Guelph on Wednesday, January 22nd as part of the festival (see page 20).
 Including photos from 12 artists, the exhibit documents places and phenomena of daily life, offering a visual map and memory of the lived environment in Inuit Nunangat and in urban centres further South.

 Eric Fischl in conversation with Robert Enright

 Eric Fischl is an internationally acclaimed painter and sculptor and one of the most important figurative painters working in the world today.
-His talk, “The Body: Its Uses and Abuses”, will be a free-wheeling conversation about the way the body has been represented in art from the 19th century to the present, and what that representation tells us not only about art, but about the society in which we live and the values it holds.
-During the discussion, he will also show images of his own painting, drawing and sculpture.
-Eric Fischl will be in conversation with the writer and critic Robert Enright, who is Professor of Art Theory and Criticism in the School of Fine Art and Music at the University of Guelph.
+His talk, “The Body: Its Uses and Abuses”, was a free-wheeling conversation about the way the body has been represented in art from the 19th century to the present, and what that representation tells us not only about art, but about the society in which we live and the values it holds.
+During the discussion, he showed images of his own painting, drawing and sculpture.
+Eric Fischl was in conversation with the writer and critic Robert Enright, who is Professor of Art Theory and Criticism in the School of Fine Art and Music at the University of Guelph.

 Concert: Marianne Trudel

 In performance with the Guelph Symphony Orchestra, the Gryphon Singers, and others

 Co-presented by the International Institute for Critical Studies in Improvisation (IICSI)